microsoft/AzureAppForMicrosoftTeams/Documentation.md

  ![welcome message](./teams/welcome-message.png)

-**_Azure app uses webhooks which are not bound by [rate limit rules](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-rate-limiting).
+**_Note: Azure app uses webhooks which are not bound by [rate limit rules](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-rate-limiting).
 Hence, it is recommended that you create a new channel for configuring the app.
 Depending on how the alerts are configured, the channel can get noisy (especially for activity alerts)._**

 ## Sign in to your app